jeromeguillaume/konnect-keycloak-portal-dcr/README.md

 ```
 - Do a Commit & Push of your repo, check in GitHub the green status of your CI workflow

+### Deploy the Bridge in Kubernetes / OpenShift with the Docker image

-## Test from Konnect Dev Portal the DCR Handler
+## Test the Bridge from Konnect Dev Portal
 1) Login to Konnect Dev Portal
 2) Click on `My Apps` under your profile name
 3) Click on `New App`